August Birthstones: Peridot, Spinel and Sardonyx

 Table of Contents

-History of August Birthstone
+▼History of August Birthstones

 August birthstones have long captured hearts, blending myth, history, and magic.
 Linked to the months, these gems aren’t just pretty—they carry deep symbolism.